tpepperobubra-cell/fcstyled/posts/welcome.md

+---
+title: "Welcome to FireClaimsFL"
+date: "2025-09-01"
----\ntitle: Welcome to FireClaimsFL\ndate: 2025-09-01\nmeta: "Helpful fire-claims guidance for Florida homeowners."\n---\n\nThis is a starter post.
+meta: "Helpful fire-claims guidance for Florida homeowners."
+---

+This is a starter post.
 The site will auto-generate posts twice daily once configured.